TulsieD/ServiceNow-Incident-Workflow-Project/README.md

 ### Steps Implemented
 1. **Mock SIEM Ingestion**
    - Created sample incidents (Phishing, Malware, Brute-force alerts).
-   - Phishing:
-         Created a custom table with phishing-specific fields to isolate incidents, which allows administrators to limit Who has access to phishing alerts, e.g. level 2 analysts and above will have access to the incident in order to perform triage while
-         Level 1 analysts are excluded to help mitigate alert fatigue.
-Added custom numbering using the number maintenance definition to have a
-         'PHISH' prefix, further visually distinguishing the incidents.
    - Added custom fields (Alert Source, IP Address, Severity).

 2. **Business Rules**